 CALIFORNIA: SFpark Parking Management Program in the City of San Francisco

-The SFMTA is continuing discussions with third parties interested in partnering with SFpark to deliver real-time parking availability data.
+The SFMTA is continuing discussions with third parties interested in partnering with SFpark to provide and deliver real-time parking availability data and meter rates to the public.
 Delivering this data on one or more third-party platforms (mobile, in-vehicle navigation, etc.) would provide information to far more people than an in-house app developed by and for the SFMTA.

-The SFMTA is updating its real-time meter-data API to facilitate direct machine-to-machine communication of meter updates, including rate adjustments.
-This will eliminate the often lengthy human-based reconciliation process between SFMTA's meter database and the meter management system used by the City's meter vendors, which will facilitate faster and smoother rate adjustments in the future.
-In addition, this API will be available for anyone interested in consuming them and including them in a parking space availability algorithm, or simply broadcasting the data to the public.
+The SFMTA updated its real-time meter-data application programming interface (API) to facilitate direct machine-to-machine communication of meter updates, including rate adjustments.
+This eliminates the often lengthy human-based reconciliation process between SFMTA’s meter database and the meter management system used by the City’s meter vendors and facilitate faster and smoother rate adjustments in the future.

 For More Information Contact